prettier/prettier/README.md

   // Controls the printing of spaces inside objects
   bracesSpacing: true,

+  // Close JSX tags on the last line instead of a new line (Facebok Style)
+  jsxFbCloseTag: false,

   // Which parser to use.
 Valid options are 'flow' and 'babylon'
   parser: 'babylon'
 });